uradotdesign/ura.design-old/_posts/2018-07-02-style-guides-go-beyond-aesthetics.md

 ![Icon Grid](https://images.unsplash.com/photo-1506729623306-b5a934d88b53?ixlib=rb-0.3.5&ixid=eyJhcHBfaWQiOjEyMDd9&s=a3057b8d33793832b6bf459035b8d37b&dpr=1&auto=format&fit=crop&w=1000&q=80&cs=tinysrgb)

 At the end of the day, style guides serve as a playbook for software creators.
 It goes beyond the debate whether design decisions are justified or not, as long as it's covered within it.
 The style guide itself serves as a single source of truth to create consistently well designed experiences familiar to the user.
-It might not be a silver-bullet solution in the short run, but it immensely helps everyone involved be on the same page and pursue the same goal.
+It might not be a silver-bullet solution in the short run, but it immensely helps everyone involved be on the same page and pursue the same goal during the whole life cycle of a project.

 ## Examples